zss019/CIMDL/README.md

 # CIMDL

 ## Introduction
 Source code of paper: "Online Opinion Conflict Interaction Recognition Based on Dependent Multi-Task Deep Learning".
+Accepted by ICWSM 2026.

 Part of code (particularly data processing and loading) is based on the [Multi-architecture Open-source Chinese Text Classification] (https://github.com/649453932/Chinese-Text-Classification-Pytorch) project and has undergone significant modifications and adjustments.